 SELL SOME THINGS

 Make use of living in the 21st century and sell a load of your belongings online.
-There are loads of apps that can do this now - snap a photo of the item, upload it with a price and caption and voila, hopefully it’ll get some hits.
-Dig around your wardrobe for clothes you may have forgotten about, or sell the clothes you bought a year ago that still have the pricetag in.
-You’ll feel great to give it all to a new loving home!
+There are loads of apps that can do this now - snap a photo of the item, upload it with a price and caption and voila, hopefully, it’ll get some hits.
+Dig around your wardrobe for clothes you may have forgotten about, or sell the clothes you bought a year ago that still have the price tag.
+You’ll feel great giving it all to a new loving home!

 MAKE THE MOST OF FREE THINGS